 of that proposal.
 Only when the magic number of state ratifications occurs does any interest legally "vest," preventing simple legislative repeals.
 At that point, the constitutive action of the whole has, by virtue of Article V's rule of recognition, become more than the sum of its individual parts.
-At that point, repeal, revocation, rescission, and-the most extreme manifestations-nullification and secession, are unlawful.
-But before that point, there is nothing in the nature of congressional proposal legislation or state ratification legislative bodies, each with autonomous power over its own enactment.
-Each part can repeal its contribution toward the creation of a whole until the whole has been finally created.
+At that point, repeal, revocation, rescission, and-the most extreme manifestations-nullification and secession, are unlawful.171 But before that point, there is nothing in the nature of congressional proposal legislation or state ratification legislation that creates vested legal interests; they are separate legislative acts of separate legislative bodies, each with autonomous power over its own enactment.
+Each part can repeal its contribution toward the creation of a whole until the whole has been finally created.172

 Importantly, however, if Congress repeals or amends its legislation proposing an amendment-the issue presented by the ERA ratification extension controversy-it is the new, amended legislation that must be concurrently adopted by state legislatures.
 Phrased in terms of the concurrent legislation model, Congress' initial proposal of the ERA had a "sunset" provision of seven years.
 That proposal was not adopted by thirty-eight legislatures within the period of time prescribed by Congress' initial enactment.
 While Congress is free to amend, modify, or revoke its earlier enactment, the prior ratifications of thirty-odd state legislatures correspond to the earlier, unchanged proposal and are not (legislatively) concurrent with the revised one.
 Any change in the terms of the original amendment proposal logically invalidates the ratifications of states that had voted for the earlier version.
-By changing the terms of the earlier amendment proposal-by adopting new legislation-Congress in effect proposes an entirely new constitutional amendment (albeit largely identical in substance), requiring the states to start all over again with new ratifications.
+By changing the terms of the earlier amendment proposal-by adopting new legislation-Congress in effect proposes an entirely new constitutional amendment (albeit largely identical in substance), requiring the states to start all over again with new ratifications.173